process ∙ Methods

 As Spotify expands to more markets, there’s a shift that can be seen at every level of the company.
 Previously, the prevailing mindset was European and US-centric.
 Most A/B tests were run in the English language, and most personas drawn from the US market.
 But this has changed significantly.
 And as part of the dedicated Global Insights Team, we’re on a mission to make Spotify feel local and relevant in every corner of the world.

 We start with similarities

 What’s more, local geography and infrastructure have significant impact on people’s ability to stream music and enjoy a service like Spotify.
-There’s huge variation in the cost of data packages, the speed and reliability of internet connections and the quality of phones.
+There are huge variations in the cost of data packages, the speed, and reliability of internet connections and the quality of phones.
 So we work hard to overcome cross-regional barriers to streaming and help everyone access their music, wherever and whenever they want to.

 Different methods, same goal